awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

 # Creating a trail for your organization in the console<a name="creating-an-organizational-trail-in-the-console"></a>

-To create an organization trail in the CloudTrail console, you must sign in to the console using an IAM user or role in the management account or delegated administrator account with [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
-If you are not signed in with the management account or delegated administrator account, you will not see the option to apply a trail to an organization when you create or edit a trail in the CloudTrail console\.
+To create an organization trail from the CloudTrail console, you must sign in to the console as a user or role in the management or delegated administrator account that has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
+If you don't sign in with the management or delegated administrator account, you won't see the option to apply a trail to an organization when you create or edit a trail from the CloudTrail console\.

-You can choose to configure an organization trail in various ways\.
-For example, you can:
+You can configure an organization trail in multiple ways\.
+For example, you can configure the following details for your organization trail:
-+ By default, when you create a trail in the console, the trail logs all regions\.
-Logging all regions in your account is a recommended best practice\.
-To create a single\-region trail, [use the AWS CLI](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single)\.
++ By default, when you create a trail in the console, the trail logs all AWS Regions\.
+As a best practice, we strongly recommend logging events in all Regions in your AWS account\.
+To create a trail for a single Region, [use the AWS CLI](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single)\.
 For more information, see [How CloudTrail works](how-cloudtrail-works.md)\.
 + Specify whether to apply the trail to your organization\.
-The default is not to do so; you must choose this option to create an organization trail\.
+By default, trails aren't applied to organizations\.
+You must choose this option to create an organization trail\.
-+ Specify which Amazon S3 bucket to use to receive log files for the organization trail\.
++ Specify which Amazon S3 bucket that receives log files for the organization trail\.
 You can choose an existing Amazon S3 bucket, or create one specifically for the organization trail\.
 + For management and data events, specify if you want to log **Read** events, **Write** events, or both\.
-[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) events are logged only on management events, and you must be logging **Write** management events\.
-You can specify logging data events for resources in the management account by choosing them from the lists in the console, and in member accounts if you specify the ARNs of each resource for which you want to enable data event logging\.
+[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) only logs management events\.
+You must also specify logging **Write** management events\.
+You can specify logging data events for resources in the management account by choosing them from the lists in the console\.
+For member accounts, you can log events for their resources if you specify the ARNs of each resource you want to enable data event logging for\.
 For more information, see [Data events](logging-data-events-with-cloudtrail.md#logging-data-events)\.

 **To create an organization trail with the AWS Management Console**

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-   You must be signed in as a user, role, or root account in the management account or delegated administrator account with [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions) to create an organization trail\.
+   You must be signed in using an IAM identity in the management or delegated administrator account with [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions) to create an organization trail\.

 1. Choose **Trails**, and then choose **Create trail**\.

 1. On the **Create Trail** page, for **Trail name**, type a name for your trail\.
 For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

 1. Select **Enable for all accounts in my organization**\.
-You only see this option if you are signed in to the console with an IAM user or role in the management account or delegated administrator account\.
+You only see this option if you sign in to the console with a user or role in the management or delegated administrator account\.
 To successfully create an organization trail, be sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.

 1. For **Storage location**, choose **Create new S3 bucket** to create a bucket\.
 When you create a bucket, CloudTrail creates and applies the required bucket policies\.
 **Note**